top of page

 Surrendering all non-exempt assets along with your credit cards to the Trustee

 Upon completing all these duties, you will be eligible for automatic discharge.
-If you are not compliant with these activities or provide false information, you will face consequences.
+If you are not compliant with these activities or provide false information, may not receive your discharge from bankruptcy without additional requirements.

 Personal Bankruptcy FAQs